 Racism and Its Impacts on Health Study Report Out and Discussion

 Join the YWCA Greater Green Bay and Brown County Public Health as we report study findings sponsored by the Greater Green Bay Community Foundation Basic Needs grant.
-This collaborative community health summary explores the impact of race on health and well-being in our community.
+This collaborative community health summary explored the impact of race on health and well-being in our community.

 Racism and Its Impacts on Health - Report-Out (English)